The Number Twelve Looks Like You: Mongrel, Worse Than Alone and break-up (2007–2010)

 On June 19, 2007, the band released another full-length album, Mongrel, which featured all new material.
 The album peaked at No. 19 Billboard Heatseekers and No. 34 on the Top Independent Albums chart.
 Mongrel spawned only one single which was Grandfather.
 In 2008, the band released two CDs.
 One was a live CD/DVD entitled, Here at the End of All Things and the second release was a limited edition "alien green" 7" titled, The Remixes.

 The Number Twelve Looks Like You released their follow-up to Mongrel, entitled Worse Than Alone, on March 10, 2009.
 Worse Than Alone leaked in its entirety to various Internet websites and communities on March 6, 2009.
 Worse Than Alone also reached the Billboard Heatseekers charts, peaking at No. 47.

-During the band's tour with Protest the Hero, Misery Signals and Scale the Summit, the band announced that Justin Pedrick had left the band due to his long-time struggle with depression and anxiety.
+During the band's tour with Protest the Hero, Misery Signals and Scale the Summit, the band announced that Justin Pedrick had left the band.
 On a blog on the band's MySpace page, they talked about Pedrick's departure from the band.

 "We’ve seen a number of posts and comments wondering about Justin, and we are sad to announce that Justin is no longer with the band.
 It is unfortunate that he will not be part of what’s to come.
 The No. 12 has always maintained a positive outlook, one that feeds off the support of our fans.
 We will continue playing and writing music for the wonderful fan base we have".

 In early 2010, the band confirmed rumors that they had broken up.
 The reason the band split was due to internal issues with each member.
 The group played their final show on January 29, 2010.

 The band claimed, on their Twitter page, that if they reached 10,000 followers they "...will play a show or two", they had also asked fans on their Facebook page the question "so what cities love the 12 the most?" along with a rumour stating that they were expected to reform on December 12, 2012 (12/12/12) to coincide with their band name.

 On August 2, 2013, The Number Twelve Looks Like You released the first episode of their upcoming video series, called 24/7.12, onto YouTube.
 In the first episode of the video series, the band spoke of their formation.